pupilfirst/wd201-scripts/ejs-templating/dynamic-html-with-ejs/README.md

 }
 ```

-Now let’s add the `ejs` functionality into the application.
+Now, let’s add the `ejs` functionality into the application.

 Create a new folder called **views** and add an `index.ejs` file inside it with the following content: